 Teachers are "inspired, exhausted, and poor," quipped a keynote speaker at a recent education conference.
-Now’s the time of year when many parents and students will be wandering the halls of department stores wondering, What gift will help these heroes keep their faith alive?
+Now’s the time of year when many parents and students will be wandering the halls of department stores, looking for teacher gift ideas, wondering, What can I give this hero to keep her faith alive?
 How do we show them we care?
 Will a giant ceramic apple send the right message?
-A "world’s best teacher" coffee mug?
+A “world’s best teacher” coffee mug?
 Meditation tapes to reduce stress?
 A bottle of gin?

-After exhaustive research, we’ve cracked the code on teacher gifts.
-Here’s our primer on which to avoid (all of the above) and which will give them the goods (or goodies) to keep teaching another year.
+After exhaustive research, we’ve cracked the code on teacher gift ideas.
+Here’s our primer on which to avoid (all of the above) and which will give them the goods to keep teaching another year.

 A break from baked goods

 Tempted to brush the flour off the family cookie recipe?
 Think again, say veteran teachers, who get more than their gut-busting fill of cupcakes and chocolates every year.
 If you really want to go homemade and edible, consider making a sauce or jam that can keep for a while.
 Otherwise, all the work you put into baking may go to waste.

 “I’m usually going out of town the next day for two weeks of vacation, so I could never eat it all even if I was tempted,” says Leila Sinclaire, on leave from teaching in El Cerrito, CA, about the pile of perishable sweets she typically receives.
 Likewise, a plant may be a better bet than flowers.